accessibility-project/website/README.md

 # NEWSPAGE

 This project is part of my thesis "A Comparative Study of Standard UI/UX Design and Accessibility-Focused Approaches: User Experience and Usability Analysis."
-The goal is to replicate a newspaper website and implement accessibility guidelines based on the European Accessibility Act.
+The goal is to replicate a newspaper website and then copy it to implement accessibility guidelines based on the European Accessibility Act.
+This is the website that doesn't follow the guidelines.

 ## Technologies